 - BS, Occupational Therapy – University of North Dakota, Grand Forks

 Angella Popinga was drawn to working at Cancer Treatment Centers of America® (CTCA) because of her mother's 10-year battle with breast cancer.
 Her mother was diagnosed when Popinga was just nine years old and died 10 years later during Popinga's sophomore year of college.

 "I wish my mother would have had the opportunity to experience the hope, compassion, advanced technology and The Mother Standard® of care that is demonstrated each and every day at CTCA," Popinga says.
 "She would have been amazed!"

-Popinga has been an occupational therapist for more than 20 years.
+Popinga has been an occupational therapist for more than 20 years and is a certified lymphedema therapist.
 She joined CTCA in Newnan, Georgia, in July 2013.

 Popinga worked in North Dakota, where she grew up, and Minnesota before coming to CTCA.
 She has provided occupational therapy in a variety of settings, including the VA Medical Center in Fargo; the public school system in Moorhead, Minnesota; an adult/child psychiatric facility in Fargo; and skilled nursing facilities in North Dakota and Minnesota.